djdarcy/Prime-Square-Sum/README.md

 What I find fascinating about this relationship is the resultant value 666 is a triangular number itself.
 So the question then is if we were able to sum the rows of a 666 element triangle with 36 rows in base-666 would the result _also_ be the sum of squared primes?

 This program attempts to provide an answer.
-The number from `stf(666,36)` is massively large unfortunately at 98 digits:
+The number from `stf(666,36)` is massively large unfortunately in base-10 at 98 digits:

 `37005443752611483714216385166550857181329086284892731078593232926279977894581784762614450464857290`